Adrian Lester

 Adrian Anthony Lester (born Anthony Harvey on 14 August 1968) is a British actor.
 He is the recipient of a Laurence Olivier Award, an Evening Standard Theatre Award and a Critics' Circle Theatre Award for his work on the London stage, and has also been nominated for a Tony Award.

 Early life and education

 Lester was born on 14 August 1968 in Birmingham, the son of Jamaican immigrants, Monica, a medical secretary, and Reginald, a manager for a contract cleaning company.
+His maternal grandfather, James Lester, had arrived in the United Kingdom in 1954, followed by his wife Mabel a year later.
+His mother was brought up by her grandparents in Jamaica until 1960, when she joined her parents in Birmingham at the age of 14.

 From the age of 9, Lester sang as a boy treble in the choir of St Chad's Cathedral, Birmingham.
 At 14, he began acting with the Birmingham Youth Theatre.
 After leaving Archbishop Masterson RC School, Lester attended Joseph Chamberlain Sixth Form College for one year, before winning a place at the Royal Academy of Dramatic Art (RADA) in 1986, at which he completed three years of training, graduating in 1989.